Novra S400 Receiver

 Monitoring

-Finally, you can monitor your receiver by running:
+If using the CLI, you can monitor the receiver by running:

 blocksat-cli standalone monitor